jerieljan/ourtransfi/Home/pages/services/index.md

 	- Novenas every Wednesday, after 6:15am mass and 5:30 pm.
 - Our Lady of Czestochowa
 	- Every Saturday, after 6:15 am mass.

+# Parish Calendar

+All parish events and ministry-related events are listed in the [Parish Calendar](/calendar/)